OSC/ood-documentation/source/how-tos/app-development/interactive/setup/modify-cluster-configuration.rst

 interactive batch jobs to.
 It is recommended you follow the directions on :ref:`add-cluster-config`.

-Modify the cluster configuration file with the necessary information so that a batch script generated from an interactive app can find the installed copies of `TurboVNC`_ and `websockify`_:
+This is a simple example that ensures modules are always being purged and ``vnc`` applications have the right environment variables for `TurboVNC`_ and `websockify`_.

 .. code-block:: yaml
    :emphasize-lines: 11-

-   # /etc/ood/config/clusters.d/my_cluster.yml
+   # /etc/ood/config/clusters.d/example_cluster.yml
    ---
    v2:
      metadata:
-       title: "Cluster 1"
+       title: "Example Cluster"
      login:
-       host: "my_cluster.my_center.edu"
+       host: "example.my_center.edu"
      job:
        adapter: "..."
        ...